Australian and SA Government payments are available for eligible workers affected by COVID-19 outbreaks in South Australia.

 - you’re an Australian resident or hold a visa that gives you the right to work in Australia

-- you have no appropriate leave entitlements, including pandemic sick leave, personal leave or leave to care for another person.
+- you have no other appropriate paid leave, including pandemic sick leave, personal leave or leave to care for another person

-To check your eligibility and to apply, visit the Services Australia website.
+For full eligibility details and information on how to apply, visit the Services Australia website or call 180 22 66.

-To be eligible, you (or someone you care for) must meet all these criteria:
+You (or someone you care for) must meet all the following criteria.
+You must have:

-- be required to self-isolate pending the test result
+- been required to self-isolate (according to SA Health guidelines) pending the test result

 - have been scheduled to work during the period of self-isolation

 - have no access to paid leave or other income support

 - be an Australian citizen or permanent resident, or a holder of necessary visa and work permits (temporary visa holders and international students)

 - be aged 17 years or over during the period of self-isolation.

 To check your eligibility and to apply, complete the Online application form.